chenjuneking/hello-world-docker-action/README.md

-# Hello world docker action
+# A Github Action For Creating MySQL Docker Container

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action create a MySQL docker container.

 ## Inputs